(FICTION 6,870 words) (BACK TO HOME PAGE)

 The door was unlocked.
 The shambles and his friend’s disordered condition reminded Yves of the opening few minutes of Apocalypse Now.

 “Yves!
 You just called me, remember?
 Mon Dieu!
 Where are your clothes?”

 He dragged Cat into the shower, turning it on full blast.
-He found some clothes.
-Going far beyond the normal requirements of friendship he dried Cat off and somehow got him dressed.
-Next, Yves made coffee.
+He found some clothes and, going far beyond the normal requirements of friendship, he dried Cat off and somehow got him dressed.
+Then he made coffee.
 He tripped over various bottles searching the kitchen in vain for something edible.
-Then he made him drink water, coffee, and more water.
+Then he made Cat drink water, coffee, and more water.

 “Have you eaten today?”

 “Don’t know.
 Don’t care.”
 Then Cat keeled over as he vomited the water, coffee and a range of unidentifiable fluids.
 Yves caught him before his head hit the floor.
-He made Cat lie on his side and called an ambulance.
+He made his friend lie on his side and called an ambulance.

 WHAT MUST BE DONE

 The hospital pumped out his stomach.
 The next morning Yves called Cat’s office to report Robert Maddox was sick and couldn’t make it.
 With obvious annoyance the secretary asked, “Is this notification really necessary, monsieur?
 Maddox is currently on holiday and isn’t due back until …” He heard her shuffle some papers “… I have the exact date here somewhere …” Yves mumbled a vague apology, adding he must have misread the calendar.
 As he hung up, he thought That old cow probably thinks I’m Cat’s boyfriend.